 When can a deficiency occur?

-When someone cannot adequately absorb vitamin D from the digestive tract, such as people with Coeliac disease, Small intestinal problems (e.g., short bowel syndrome, bowel surgery)
+- When someone cannot adequately absorb vitamin D from the digestive tract, such as happens with Coeliac disease, small intestinal problems (e.g., short bowel syndrome, bowel surgery)

 Am I at risk?